elabftw/elabdoc/doc/contributing.rst

     PHP dependencies are managed through `Composer <https://getcomposer.org/>`_.
 It'll read the `composer.lock` file and install packages (see `composer.json`).
 Javascript dependencies are managed through `Yarn <https://yarnpkg.com/>`_.
 It'll read the `yarn.lock` file and install packages (see `package.json`).
 The `yarn install` command will populate the `node_modules` directory, and the `buildall` command will use `Webpack <https://webpack.js.org/>`_ to create bundles (see `builder.js` file).

-* Now install the PHP and JavaScript dependencies using `composer` and `yarn` shipped with the container:
+* Now install the JavaScript and PHP dependencies using `yarn` and `composer` shipped with the container:

 .. code-block:: bash

     cd $dev/elabftw
+    # javascript dependencies (node_modules/ directory)
+    docker exec -it elabftw yarn buildall
     # php dependencies (vendor/ directory)
     docker exec -it elabftw composer install
-    # javascript dependencies (node_modules/ directory)
-    docker exec -it elabftw yarn install
-    docker exec -it elabftw yarn buildall

 .. note::

    It can be a good idea to define an alias such as "alias elabc=docker exec -it elabftw".
 So you can use "elabc" to run commands in the container directly.

+It is important to run `yarn` before `composer` because `yarn` will generate a PHP class that needs to be picked up by composer.

 Install the database
 ^^^^^^^^^^^^^^^^^^^^